1 Introduction

 The database is deployed as a deployment.
 Deployment covers control over the pods and the ReplicaSets for these pods.
 Pods are not bound to a specific node in the cluster unless set with selector labels.
 A deployment can scale pods on one or mode nodes, and it recovers pods when they crash.

 The Mendix application is deployed using a StatefulSet.
-The StatefulSet generally provides the same control options as a deployment, but it will provide a stable index number to the pod as well as network ID and storage.
-The StatefulSet is used for the application to get the unique pod index number to identify which of the instances is allowed to run scheduled events.
+The StatefulSet generally provides the same control options as a deployment, but it will provide a stable index number for the pod as well as a network ID and storage.
+The StatefulSet is used to provide the application with a unique pod index number that identifies which of the instances is allowed to run scheduled events.

-Once Minikube is running you’ll need to configure your local environment to use the Docker daemon using the following command:
+Once Minikube is running you must configure your local environment to use the Docker daemon using the following command:

 minikube docker-env

-The first step is deploying our database.
-For Minikube, an external folder to persist the data outside of the database pod is used.
+You must first deploy your database.
+Minikube uses an external folder to persist the data outside of the database pod.

 .
 This approach is not recommended for production.